eugenia1984/english/glossary.md

 - **See you tomorrow**: is a casual way of saying goodbye and expressing the hope to meet the person the next day.

 - **Security** refers to the practice of keeping people and places safe.
 In a sentence, you might say, ``He works in security, protecting buildings``.

+- **self-taught** means learning things by yourself, not from a school or teacher.
+It's when you learn something on your own.
+The word **taught** is from teach, which means to give someone knowledge or to show how to do something.
+So, if you are ``self-taught``, you have learned something by yourself.

 - **several** is a word used to indicate an unspecified quantity that is more than two but not many.